 - What recently happened that made this person search for information as it relates directly to what you offer?

 - What did this person already try that didn’t work and is the reason he or she is coming to you; or are you introducing something never tried before?

 I hope this article helped you get closer to finding your ideal customer.
 But even if you’ve answered every question, you may still need help sorting it all out.
 And, if you discover you have some resistance to this process, you’re not alone.
 We All Do!

 That’s where I come in.
-I have become sort of the authority on this stuff!
+I have become a sort of an authority on this stuff!
 So, in my 6-Step Find Your Ideal Client program, I can really support you in this effort.
-We’ll create a prototype (or prototypes, if need be), develop a marketing bible containing the actual words and phrases you will use for your marketing, website and everything else.
+We’ll create a prototype (or prototypes, if need be), develop a marketing bible containing the actual words and phrases you will use for your marketing, website, and everything else.
 We’ll perfect your elevator speech and create sticky, wonderful content for your website.
 All of it designed to make an instant emotional connection with the people you want to attract.

 Intrigued?
 Schedule a free 30-min. conversation with me and I’ll tell you something about your ideal customer you never thought of before.
 Choose a day and time below: